open-dc-grid/open-dc-grid.github.io/docs/meetings.md

 # Meetings

 ::: tip
-The December ODG Project Meeting schedule for December 14 has been cancelled.
-Meetings with resume as usual on January 11.
+The January ODG Project Meeting will January 11 at 1500UTC with an update on Polaris.
 :::

 ## Regular web conference